 Like: – Amanpreet Kaur, Sarabjit Singh, etc.

-Like: Purchase of Assets, Getting work done from Workers and paid wages to them.
+Like: Purchase or sale of Assets, Payment made for expenses, Getting work done from Workers and paid wages to them.

 A record of financial transactions for an Asset, Individual, Organization, Expense or Income.